ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - `mas_config_dir` Directory containing configuration files (`*.yaml` and `*.yml`) to be applied to the MAS installation.
 Intended for creating the various MAS custom resources to configure the suite post-install, but can be used to apply any kubernetes resource you need to customize any aspect of your cluster.
 - `certManager.namespace` The namespace containing the cert-manager to be used by MAS
 - `mas_upgrade_strategy` The Upgrade strategy for MAS Operator.
 Default is set to Automatic
+- `mas_annotations` Optional variable having all the annotations that need to be added to the Suite CR

 Example Playbook
 ----------------